AlexCorcoran/ML-Database-Development/README.md

 # MakerLink-Database-Development
-Database Development for Maker Link platform - see the pdf presentation [here](./Corcoran_MakersLink_DatabaseProject.pdf).
+Database Development for the Maker Link platform - see the pdf presentation [here](./Corcoran_MakersLink_DatabaseProject.pdf).